 Thus, your responses to the questions would be the basis for the research and will be kept strictly confidential, where only my academic advisor and I will have access to the information you provided and it will be exclusively used for the research.
 You may kindly aware of time constraints in such academic requirement researches; hence, I sincerely request you to complete and return the questionnaire as soon as possible to enable me finalize the research on time to meet the deadline.

 Thank you for your invaluable time and cooperation.

 Kind Regards,

 Kasahun Worku/Researcher/

-SECTION 1: General Information
+General Information

+Company Name

+Position

+Educational Qualification (MSc, BSc….,)